MicrosoftDocs/well-architected/well-architected/security/segmentation.md

 #### Pattern 1: Job title-based grouping

-[]{#_Networking_segmentation_patterns .anchor}One way to organize security groups is by job title.
+One way to organize security groups is by job title.
 This approach involves creating security groups for your workload team based on their roles, not considering the work that needs to be accomplished.
 Grant those security groups RBAC permissions (standing or JIT as needed) according to their responsibilities in the workload.
 Assign human and service principles to security groups based on their as-needed access.

 Examples of job titles include Software Engineer, DBA, SRE, QA, and Security Analyst.